tonigreif/InferOpt_DSIRP/README.md

 > :warning: Ensure to update the solution_path parameter according to your specific directory structure.

-Optional:
-    `julia evaluate_benchmark.jl --instance_id normal-10_202212-1314-0055-0af411a5-e0e5-486d-9cbf-13fa3c8ece0a --demand_type test --policy mean --evaluation_horizon 6`
+4. `julia evaluate_benchmark.jl --instance_id normal-10_202212-1314-0055-0af411a5-e0e5-486d-9cbf-13fa3c8ece0a --demand_type test --policy mean --evaluation_horizon 6`

 ## Remark

 We strive to continuously update this repository with improvements and enhancements.
-In particular, we aim to incorporate benchmark policies and evaluations in the future.
+In particular, we aim to incorporate the SAA-3 benchmark policy.
 Your feedback and contributions are greatly appreciated as we work towards enhancing our solution approach.

 ## Citation